 Records you should keep

-Information you'll need to store and refer to
+Information you will need to store and refer to

 New legislation for incorporated societies